murkl/arch-os/docs/REFERENCE.md

 **A desktop also gets `nss-mdns`** and the `mdns_minimal` module in front of the resolver in `/etc/nsswitch.conf`.
 Avahi announces this machine and finds the others either way; without that line nothing on the system can reach any of them by the `.local` name they answer to - a printer, a share and another machine are all `.local`. **[➜ Avahi](https://wiki.archlinux.org/title/Avahi#Hostname_resolution)**

 **Note:** _File sharing announces itself under the hostname as it stands - `mdns name = mdns` in `smb.conf`.
 Samba's default is the NetBIOS name, which is the hostname in capitals, so the machine would be the one entry in a file manager's network list that shouts._

+**Note:** _The public share is readable by any guest and writable only by the account the machine was installed with.
+A guest who may write is a folder anybody on the same network - a café's wifi included - can fill._

 ### Building from the AUR